adityaaj2003/Flipkart-Clone/Readme.md

-WITH cs_counts AS (
+WITH cust_revenue AS (
   SELECT
-    o.custkey                  AS c_custkey,
-    l.suppkey                  AS supplier_id,
+    c.custkey,
+    r.regionkey,
-    COUNT(*)                   AS frequency
+    r.name AS region,
+    SUM(l.extendedprice * (1 - l.discount)) AS revenue
+  FROM customer c
+  JOIN nation   n ON n.nationkey  = c.nationkey
+  JOIN region   r ON r.regionkey   = n.regionkey
-  FROM orders   o
+  JOIN orders   o ON o.custkey     = c.custkey
   JOIN lineitem l ON l.orderkey    = o.orderkey
-  GROUP BY o.custkey, l.suppkey
+  GROUP BY c.custkey, r.regionkey, r.name
-),
-ranked AS (
-  SELECT
-    c_custkey, supplier_id, frequency,
-    DENSE_RANK() OVER (PARTITION BY c_custkey ORDER BY frequency DESC) AS rnk FROM cs_counts
 )
 SELECT
-  c_custkey,
-  supplier_id,
-  frequency
-FROM ranked
-WHERE rnk = 1
+  custkey,
+  region,
+  revenue,
+  /* 0 = lowest in region, 100 = highest in region (if >1 row); single-row region -> 0 */
+  PERCENT_RANK() OVER (PARTITION BY regionkey ORDER BY revenue) * 100 AS percentile_rank,
+  /* Optional: cumulative % of customers at or below this revenue */ CUME_DIST()    OVER (PARTITION BY regionkey ORDER BY revenue) * 100 AS cume_percent FROM cust_revenue
-ORDER BY c_custkey, supplier_id;
+ORDER BY region, revenue;